gitpod /workspace/publishToConfluenceDemo (main) $ curl -Lo dtcw doctoolchain.github.io/dtcw

 1 actionable task: 1 executed

-You should have now the following folder structure in place:
++ You should now have the following folder structure in your project:

 .